 These tax rates were applied from 1 January 2016.
+For electric cars from 1 March 2022 to the end of 1 March 2027, the tax rate will be reduced from 10-25% to 1-11%.
 In addition, for some products, including cigarettes, cigars and other manufactured tobacco products; alcohols and beers, tax rates will be adjusted gradually to increase according to their own roadmaps.

 Contrary to previous regulations providing that the goods and services subject to VAT were not subject to special sales tax, and vice versa according to the VAT Law, these two taxes may be concurrently applied on the same goods or service.

 Since 1 January 2009, foreign capital projects and investors are free from paying the withholding tax.
 However, they are subject to corporate income tax or personal income tax as described in Section 16.3 above and Section 16.9 hereunder as the case may be.